tmoulik/Kaggle/README.md

 https://www.kaggle.com/c/santander-customer-satisfaction

+### Contact:
+tania.moulik@gmail.com

 ## Description
-In this competition, one has to work with hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience at Santander.
+In this competition, one had to work with hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience at Santander.

 ## Code Description